 Latitude Longitude Questions with Answers for Competitive Exams

-On which date is the Earth at its farthest distance from the Sun, known as aphelion?
+When is the Earth at its maximum distance from the Sun, also called aphelion?

 A) 19 August